 Maryland Market Money

-As of June 2020, the Maryland Market Money program (MMM), previously of the Maryland Farmers Market Association, has become a program of the partnership between the Southern Maryland Agricultural Development Commission (SMADC) & the Maryland Agricultural & Resource-Based Industry Development Corporation (MARBIDCO).
+As of June 2020, Maryland Market Money (MMM), previously of the Maryland Farmers Market Association, has become a program of the partnership between the Southern Maryland Agricultural Development Commission (SMADC) and the Maryland Agricultural & Resource-Based Industry Development Corporation (MARBIDCO).

 What is Maryland Market Money?